aryankhatana01/LISH-MoA/README.md

 - ```train_targets_nonscored.csv``` - Additional (optional) binary MoA responses for the training data.
 These are not predicted nor scored.
 - ```test_features.csv``` - Features for the test data.
 You must predict the probability of each scored MoA for each row in the test data.
 - ```sample_submission.csv``` - A submission file in the correct format.

+## How I'll be approaching the problem
+I'll be creating simple Linear Neural Network with a little feature engineering in the beginning.
+This solution won't be state of the art or even enough to get a good score but it'll be a good starting point for beginners to understand how to deal with tabular data using NN.

+First, I'll be creating the Dataset class to take input data and retrieve the features and the targets.
+The features would be in ```train_features.csv``` and the targets would be in ```train_targets_scored.csv```.